This article was originally published on www.theoutbound.com

 An overwhelming amount of individuals in the U.S. work a standard job from 9 to 5 and either start a night shift position at another place of employment or pick up a more flexible job such as driving for a rideshare.
 That’s a far cry from lazy.

 Furthermore, professionalism is a core aspect for survival even in a menial position such as a gas station attendant.
-It takes hard work to put food on the table in America, especially with so many surviving on an income just below a living wage.
+It takes hard work to put food on the table in United States, especially with so many surviving on an income just below a living wage.

 Fast food is a staple in America, there’s no denying that, but this country is home to innovative Michelin star rated dining experiences at the same time.
 Yes, you can settle for an unhealthy meal that will only cost you $5, but you can also dine on each region (or even state’s) specialties with the finesse of Birmingham’s nationally renowned restaurants.